 When a document is in its final stage and can’t be altered anymore, it becomes a RecordTweet

-According to ISO 15489-1:2016, records management is a field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
+According to ISO 15489-1:2016, RM is a field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use, and disposition of records, including processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.

-A record is considered as an evidence of certain events took place within an organization such as purchase order, contract approval, correspondence, etc. A document may become a record, but not all documents will become records.
+A record is considered as evidence of certain events which took place within an organization (purchase order, contract approval, correspondence).
+A document may become a record; however, not all documents will become records.